custom-components/sensor.radarr_upcoming_media/README.md

-# :warning: This component is in a non-working state
+# :warning: This component is in a non-working state :warning:

 # Radarr Upcoming Media Component